Kotlin Multiplatform Help

 Some SwiftPM dependencies may not compile or provide valid APIs for all targets in your build script.
 For example, the Google Maps SDK currently only supports iOS targets.

-So, while your project only targets iOS, you don't need to declare platforms explicitly.
-But as soon as you add another target, for example, macOS, you need to specify the platform constraint for each dependency.
+If your project only targets iOS, you don't need to declare platforms explicitly.
+But as soon as you add another target (for example, macOS), you need to specify the platform constraint for each dependency.

 To make sure that a dependency is applied only for relevant compilations, specify the correct targets in the platforms parameter of a product specification: